-A United States citizen or lawful permanent resident can petition to have their spouse immigrate to the United States (this process is sometimes called Immigration Through Marriage).
-The citizen or lawful permanent resident can petition for the alien spouse by filing the Form I-130 Petition for Alien Relative and establish the relationship.
+A United States citizen or lawful permanent resident can petition to have their spouse immigrate to the United States.
+The first step of this process is for the U.S. citizen or lawful permanent resident to petition for their spouse by filing an Immigrant Visa Petition (Form I-130 Petition for Alien Relative) and proving the existence of their relationship.

-If the I-130 petition is approved, then the alien spouse will have to go through one of two procedures to obtain lawful permanent residency (U.S. green card).
-Consular processing requires that the alien spouse attend an interview at an oversees U.S. consulate office to obtain a green card.
-The adjustment of status process allows the alien spouse to complete the entire green card process inside the United States.
+If the Immigrant Visa Petition is approved, then the spouse can either file an adjustment of status petition within the U.S. or consular process an immigrant visa.
+Consular processing requires that the alien spouse attend an interview at an oversees U.S. consulate office.
+The adjustment of status process allows the spouse to complete the process inside the United States.

 Conditional Status in Immigration Through Marriage Cases

-Individuals whose marriages were created less than two years prior to his/her grant of permanent residence are given a two year “conditional status” green card.
-Within 90 days of the alien spouse’s green card expiration date, both spouses may file Form I-751, Petition to Remove Conditions on Residence.
-Failure to file for removal of condition will result in termination of permanent resident status for the alien spouse.
+Individuals whose have been married for less than two years prior to their grant of permanent residence are given a “conditional status” green card valid for two years.
+Within 90 days of the spouse’s green card expiration date, both spouses may file to remove the conditions through Form I-751, Petition to Remove Conditions on Residence.
+Failure to file for removal of condition will result in termination of permanent resident status for the spouse.

-It is the spouses who have the burden of proof to show that the marriage was entered in good faith (i.e. not for immigration purposes).
-If U.S. Citizenship and Immigration Services (USCIS) determines that the marriage is fraudulent, the alien spouse will be placed in removal proceedings.
-Marriages which are entered into for the purpose of evading immigration law is a crime.
-In addition, the alien spouse may be forever excluded from the United States.
+The spouses have the burden of proving that their marriage was entered in good faith (i.e. not for immigration purposes).
+If U.S. Citizenship and Immigration Services (USCIS) determines that the marriage is fraudulent, the spouse will be placed in removal proceedings and forever excluded from the United States.
+Requesting permanent residence based upon a fraudulent marriage for the purpose of evading immigration law is a crime.

 In cases where the marriage was entered into in good faith, but the spouses separated within the two-year period, USCIS may still allow the parties to file for removal of conditional status.
-If, however, the parties are divorced, USCIS may exercise its discretion in granting the alien spouse a waiver to file for removal of conditional status without the other spouse.
+If the parties are divorced, USCIS may exercise its discretion in granting the spouse a waiver to file for removal of conditional status without the other spouse.
 Grounds for waiver are as follows:

-- Deportation would cause extreme hardship to the alien spouse
+- Deportation would cause extreme hardship to the spouse

 - The marriage was created in good faith

-- The alien spouse was a victim of domestic abuse.
+- The spouse was a victim of domestic abuse.